-A suggested essential documents filing structure is available upon request from FHI 360.
+A suggested essential document filing structure is available upon request from the MTN-038 Management Team.
 The suggested filing structure assumes that participant research records will be stored separately from the other essential documents.
-Section 2.2 below provides information on the required contents of these records.
+SSP Section 2.3 below provides information on the required contents of these records.
 Study sites are not required to adopt this filing structure but are encouraged to consider it when developing their filing approach for the study.
 Further clarifications of the suggested filing structure are as follows:

 - Essential documents may be stored in files and/or in binders, which may be subdivided, consolidated, and/or re-organized. - It is recommended that a contents sheet be maintained and inserted as the first page(s) of each file/binder.
 Within each file/binder, it is recommended that documents be filed in ascending date order. - Certain documents related to the investigational study products will be stored in site pharmacies.
-A listing of essential documents to be maintained in the pharmacies is provided in Section 2.4.
+A listing of essential documents to be maintained in the pharmacies is provided in SSP Section 2.4. - To facilitate routine inspection by study monitors, certain laboratory-related essential documents should be stored in the study essential documents files/binders.
+Other lab-related essential documents (e.g., lab standard operating procedures [SOPs]) may be filed in site laboratories.

-- To facilitate routine inspection by study monitors, certain laboratory-related essential documents should be stored in the study essential documents files/binders.
-Other lab-related essential documents (e.g., lab standard operating procedures [SOPs]) may be filed in site laboratories. - The MTN-037 PTID-Name Linkage Log and Screening and Enrollment Log must be maintained in hard copy throughout the duration of the trial.
+The MTN-038 PTID-Name Linkage Log and Screening and Enrollment Log must be maintained in hard copy throughout the duration of the trial.
 The suggested filing structure assumes that these logs will be stored in the study clinic or data management area throughout the screening and accrual process and not necessarily with the other essential documents.